Channel 19 becomes "Fright-teen" for Halloween

 About Channel 19

 Shared by the City of College Station and the College Station Independent School District, Channel 19 is available to Suddenlink subscribers in Bryan-College Station, or via cstx.gov/cstv19, where programming is archived and streamed live.
-College Station videos also may be found at youtube.com/cityofcollegestation.
+You can also view more College Station videos at youtube.com/cityofcollegestation.